 Discussion Questions

-Rev. Dr. Denise Kingdom Grier is the Pastor of Mobilization and Renewal at Mars Hill Bible Church in Grandville, Michigan.
-She recently ended a 12-year tenure as lead pastor at Maple Avenue Ministries in Holland, Michigan.
+Rev. Dr. Denise Kingdom is the pastor of mobilization and renewal at Mars Hill Bible Church in Grandville, Michigan.
 She is also RCA Global Mission’s coordinator for Setshabelo Family and Child Services in the Free State Province in South Africa.
-Rev. Grier graduated from Shaw University in Raleigh, North Carolina, where she received a BA in psychology.
-After functioning as a social worker for many years, she went on to become the first African American female to graduate from Western Theological Seminary in Holland, Michigan, with both the master of divinity and doctorate of ministry degrees.
+Rev. Dr. Kingdom graduated from Western Theological Seminary with both the master of divinity and doctorate of ministry degrees.
 She is a longtime student of the Word who brings dynamic and prophetic insights to her preaching, teaching, and pastoral life.
 She lives in Holland, Michigan, with her daughter Gezelle, son Chris, and doggie-woggie Kgabani.

 Continue this Bible study as a book